 On a property’s information page, you can see an overview of the property’s specifications, photos of the place, and a short biography of the owner or manager, among other things.
 Here, you can send the manager a message or give them a phone call, if you have any questions.
 You can also check to see whether you can pay for your booking right through VRBO, which is the safest way to go!

 4. Peace of mind for your trip

 VRBO offers several guarantees and insurance plans to protect your booking.
 You can be covered if you need to cancel your trip, or accidentally cause damage to the property that you book.
 You’re also covered if the manager that you book with cancels on you at the last minute or misrepresents the property that you’re staying at.

 Many property managers allow you to pay for your booking through the VRBO website using eCheck, PayPal, or a major credit card.
 These payment types are secured and covered by VRBO, so you can rest easy knowing that your money is in good hands.

-That's VRBO in a nutshell!
-To follow up, though, we're going to give you some safety tips for using VRBO, as well as a summary overview of its strengths and weaknesses.
+That’s VRBO in a nutshell!
+To follow up in the rest of our VRBO course, though, we’re going to give you some safety tips for using VRBO in our next tutorial, as well as a summary overview of its strengths and weaknesses.
 Read on by clicking the buttons below, or in the sidebar to the right!